ChiefGuap/PlayerProps/README.md

 # PlayerProps
-This is a HackDavis 2024 Project that is done by Raquib, Utkarsha and Karthik
+This is a HackDavis 2024 Project that is done by Raquib, Utkarsha and Karthik and Armin